-This ratio is similar to Ratio 1 but is more restrictive because the pool of available general revenue in this ratio is limited to budgeted general revenue, a figure that is less than unrestricted general revenue available for debt service.
+This ratio is similar to Ratio 1 but is generally more restrictive because the amount of available general revenue in this ratio is limited to budgeted general revenue, a figure that is less than unrestricted general revenue available for debt service.
 Historically, Texas' not self-supporting debt-service commitment has been less than 1.5 percent of budgeted general revenue.
-Figure 3 shows that debt service as a percentage of budgeted general revenue now exceeds 1.5 percent in fiscal years 2010 and 2011 as a result of the new bond authorizations passed by the 80th Legislature and approved by voters in November 2007.

-Figure 3 Ratio 2: Not Self-Supporting Debt Service as a Percentage of Budgeted General Revenue as Computed in January 2008 and February 2009
+Figure 3 Ratio 2: Not Self-Supporting Debt Service as a Percentage of Budgeted General Revenue as Calculated in February 2009 and February 2010